ukparliament/ontologies/procedure/meta/queries/procedural-steps/work-packaged-things/index.md

 * <a href="https://api.parliament.uk/s/497a9567">House of Lords debates</a>

-## Withdrawn
+## Withdrawn, revoked and lapsed

-The following query looks for all workpackaged things withdrawn from the House of Commons and House of Lords.
+The following query looks for all workpackaged things withdrawn, revoked or lapsed from the House of Commons and House of Lords.
 Note that published drafts cannot be withdrawn.

-* <a href="https://api.parliament.uk/s/e00bf4b6">Withdrawn workpackaged things</a>
+* <a href="https://api.parliament.uk/s/3e30a7e4">Withdrawn, revoked or lapsed workpackaged things</a>